 Sections that allow the use of Calculators in the ACT.

 The first section consists of basic Algebra, functions, and linear equations.
 It has 40% of the weightage and consists of 24 questions.
-The next section comprises intermediate algebra and coordinate geometry with a weightage of 30% in the Math portion.
+The next section comprises intermediate algebra and coordinates geometry with a weightage of 30% in the Math portion.
 The section consists of 18 questions.
 The last section comprises trigonometry and geometry with 18 questions.
 The section sums up to 30% of the maths portion.

-You can make the most out of the calculator while finding the area and circumference and working on the basic function.
+You can make the most of the calculator while finding the area and circumference and working on the basic function.

 Tips to remember while buying a calculator for the ACT